wdc3iii/go2-navigation/README.md

-# Go2-Navigation
+# go2-navigation
-Repository aimed at running outdoo
+Repository aimed at running SLAM-based navigation on the Go2